vhxs/nvidia-gpus/README.md

 ## Concepts
 - Up to programmer to determine parameters like threads per block, how to use the memory hierarchy, etc.
 - How to choose grid and block dimensions https://stackoverflow.com/a/9986748
+  - > There are people writing PhD theses around the quantitative analysis of aspects of the problem

 ## GPU example
 - I have an Nvidia GeForce GTX 1660 Ti.